A Unique Blend of Sports and Culture

 You can experience these captivating events and more at the Arctic Winter Games.

 One of the main objectives of the first Arctic Winter games was to involve as many athletes as possible from northern regions.

 The first Arctic Winter games took place in 1970 in Yellowknife, the capital of the Northwest Territories.
 They were initiated by Cal Miller, Northwest Territories Commissioner Stuart Hodgson and Yukon Commissioner James Smith.
 One of the main objectives was to involve as many athletes as possible from northern regions and to provide them with a forum for competition.
-The games were officially opened by then Prime Minister Pierre Elliott Trudeau, and were a great success.
+The games were officially opened by then Prime Minister Pierre Elliott Trudeau and were a great success.
 Approximately 500 athletes, coaches and officials participated from the Yukon, the Northwest Territories and Alaska in the first Arctic Winter Games.
-Over the years, the Games have grown into sports and cultures.
+Over the years, the Games have grown in sports and cultures.

-Like the Olympics, the Arctic Games bring athletes from different countries together to compete against each other in sporting events; the difference is the Arctic Winter Games feature only athletes from the North.
+Like the Olympics, the Arctic Games bring athletes from different countries together to compete against each other in sporting events; the difference is the Arctic Winter Games features only athletes from the North.
 Athletes and artists gather together from Greenland, Alaska, Russia, Iceland, Northern Scandinavia and Northern Canada.
 The Games also showcase Northern artists and performers during its entertaining cultural program held each evening.

 You may see Inuit throat-singing, Dene drumming, fast-paced Métis fiddling, and other exhilarating artistic performances.
 Not only do athletes compete against each other, but they also have an opportunity to learn about the culture and values of other northern regions in the world.